mviereck/x11docker/README.md

 ```
 read Xenv < <(x11docker --xdummy --display=30 x11docker/lxde pcmanfm)
 echo $Xenv && export $Xenv
+# replace "start" with "start-desktop" to forward a desktop environment
 xpra start :30 --use-display --start-via-proxy=no
 ```
 On another system in your network, attach with xpra over SSH: